 As a business owner, protecting your logo is essential.
 It is your brand's signature, and it needs to be safeguarded from infringement.
-One of the best ways to protect your logo is to register it with either the USPTO (United States Patent and Trademark Office) or the Copyright Office.
+One of the best ways to protect your logo is to register it with a Trademark Attorney in Kansas City MO, either through the USPTO (United States Patent and Trademark Office) or the Copyright Office.
 Registering your logo ensures that others cannot use it without your permission.
 It also gives you legal recourse if someone does use your logo without permission.

 However, the process of registering a logo can be confusing and overwhelming.
 In this article, we'll discuss the steps you need to take to register your logo with the USPTO or Copyright Office.